artyom-beilis/skyhopper/README.md

 Geolocation (watch for No Geolocation message on screen):

 - Settings > Privacy > Location Services ON.
 Then scroll down to "Safari Web..." and check mark "While Using the App".
 For iOS 14.0 and above both precise and approximate location should work.

+    Some users reported need for reboot of the device for these changes to take an effect.